andras-fn/docmark/README.md

 docker run --network my-network --env-file .env -p 3000:3000 docmarkai
 ```
 Your DocMarkAI container should now be started, connected to your database and be working.
+### TODO
+ - Add bulk import from S3
+ - Create Github Action to build and deploy container image to registry
+ - Update CDK to deploy container from ECR/Advanced Artefacts
+ - Show prompt ID on the /documents page
+    - Update Docman AI Connector to include the Prompt ID in the metadata sent to the Platform Service
+ - ~~Update readme to include DB scripts~~ - DONE
+ - ~~Add button to /documents page to show the System and User Prompts used in the AI Results~~ - DONE
+ - ~~Add Pass/Fail filter buttons to /marking-runs/:id screen~~ - DONE
+- ~~Clear selected document on /marking-runs/:id screen when Document Group or Marking Scheme changes~~ - DONE
+ - ~~Remove Config button from Navbar~~ - DONE
+ - ~~Rename Marking Criteria to Marking Schemes~~ - DONE